1. Create a list of goals (present and future).

 4. Build a professional page.

 I cannot stress this enough.
 In order to be taken seriously (especially in a creative/arts field) building a professional portfolio is a must for showcasing your skill.
 Whether this manifests into a physical folder of which items are photographed and hosted online, a blog, a Facebook page, website, online gallery, etc. make sure that you are creating a space for yourself on the internet.
-The online community will help tremendously in building your brand, audience, and interest.
+The online community will help tremendously to jump-start your career, audience, and interest.

 5. Make a schedule (and stick to it).